 Sport enthusiasts should expect to return to exercise carefully from 2 weeks after surgery.
-It is best to try aerobic exercise first, such as running, swimming and exercise classes first and for a smaller distance or duration than you usually managed.
+It is best to try aerobic exercise first, such as running, swimming and exercise classes first and for a smaller distance or duration than you usually manage.
 Build it up again as comfort allows.
 Cycling can be uncomfortable for several weeks.
 The more comfortable your saddle the sooner you will be able to ride.
-Patients that have had umbilical hernia surgery can often cycle on flat ground www.HerniaClinicHampshire.com Info@HerniaClinicHampshire.com from week 2.
+Patients that have had umbilical hernia surgery can often cycle on flat ground from week 2.
 You can swim in a pool or the sea when the wound is clean and dry.
 This is usually when you take your dressing off on day 12.